BonoboPLC/bonoboplc_wiki/administration/subscriptionlottery.md

 ## Direct Debit setup time
 **How long does it take to set up a new Direct Debit?**

-The initial time to set up a Direct Debit is 11 days.
+The initial time to set up a Direct Debit Instruction is approximately 11 days.
-Since the collection day of each month is the 19th, then all subscriptions must be placed before the 8th, or they will be collected in the following month.
+If the collection day of each month is the 19th, then all subscriptions must be placed before the 8th, or they will be collected in the following month.
 The Game Subscription will begin on the 1st of the calendar month following a successful collection.

 ## Direct Debit support
 **Which Direct Debit processors do you currently support in the UK?**

-Bonobo has selected RapiData as its first choice Direct Debit processor, and the platform comes pre-integrated with RapiData.
+Bonobo's platform comes pre-integrated with RapiData, one of UK's premier Direct Debit payment processors.

-All you need to obtain is a RapiData account, configure it into your install with a few clicks of your mouse, and you’ll be ready to accept Direct Debit payments.
+All you need to start processing payments, is to obtain your RapiData account, configure it into your install with a few clicks of your mouse, and you’ll be ready!

 Bonobo can also integrate any Direct Debit Processor of your choosing for a fee.

 ## Supported Payment methods